The Maycock-Whileman Scholarship

 When is the closing date and when will I know if I've been made an award?

-The closing date for submitting the online application form is 22 June 2018.
+The closing date for submitting the online application form for the 2018/19 fund is 21 June 2019.
 We will acknowledge receipt of your application by email to your email address within 3 working days.
 Please note, once you are attending your course at the University this will be your university email address.

 What is 'household income'?